5 high performance and durable outdoor equipments

 Surfboards from Gironde awarded "ecoboard" label

-Born in 2017 under the impetus of three surfers from Gironde Nicolas, Basile and Thomas, Nomads Surfing is a brand that offers eco-friendly surfboards.
-Unlike traditional boards whose manufacture from resin and fiber makes them difficult to recycle, Nomads Surfing boards are made from 100% recyclable polystyrene foam and already partially recycled (a bio-sourced resin prepared from plant resources).
-In addition to the board, the pad (anti-slip part of the board) is made of natural 100% cork.
-Finally, after the success of a participative financing campaign in 2020, the company was able to develop its plastic daggerboards made in France from recycled fishing nets.
-The boards come out of a Portuguese company when 80% of the classic boards are produced in Asia.
-Nomads Surfing has been awarded the "ecoboard" label, which certifies the product as more environmentally friendly.
+Born in 2017 under the impetus of three surfers from Gironde Nicolas, Basile and Thomas, Nomads Surfing is a brand that offers eco-responsible surfboards.
+Unlike conventional boards, whose resin and fiber-based construction makes them difficult to recycle, Nomads Surfing boards are made from 100% recyclable and already partially recycled polystyrene foam (a bio-sourced resin prepared from plant resources).
+In addition to the board, the pad (the non-slip part of the board) is made from natural 100% cork.
+Finally, following the success of a participatory funding campaign in 2020, the company was able to develop its plastic daggerboards made in France from recycled fishing nets.
+The boards come from a Portuguese company, while 80% classic boards are produced in Asia.
+Nomads Surfing has been awarded the "ecoboard" label, which certifies the product as being more respectful of the environment.
 Last but not least, 5% of the company's profits are donated to three partner associations (Project Rescue Ocean in France, The Coral Triangle conservancy in the Philippines and EcoKnights in Malaysia).

 Patagonia's recycled jackets and fleeces